In deep space, the small Resistance of ragtag ships exits hyperspace after escaping the First Order fleet led by General Hux.

 “Wait,” Leia says, holding up her hand, “they’ve tracked us through Hyperspace.”

 Finn, who I guess was there the whole time or whatever, he wasn’t particularly relevant to the drama, exclaims “But that’s impossible!
-It’s impossible to track ships through Hyperspace except for that one time at Starkiller Base!
-And several other times, probably”
+It’s impossible to track ships through Hyperspace, except for that one time at Starkiller Base!
+And several other times before, probably”

 “So if we jump to lightspeed, they’ll just track us again, and we’ll be out of fuel,” Finn explains.

 “In fairness,” Poe says, “we were basically sitting ducks to begin with.”

 “It’s alright,” Leia says, “we can just run.
 We can put full power to our sublight engines and outrun them for at least eighteen hours.
 And, indeed, at most.
 They don’t have any guns capable of damaging us at this range.”